🐝 Get Free Delivery With 3 Or More Jars 🐝

 Social structure

 Another difference between bumblebees and honeybees is their behaviour and social structure.
 Bumblebees are solitary insects and only come together to mate and reproduce.
-They do not have a queen as honey bees do, and the females are responsible for foraging for food, building nests, and caring for the young.
+They do not have a honeybee queen as honey bees do, and the females are responsible for foraging for food, building nests, and caring for the young.
 Honey bees, on the other hand, live in large colonies with a highly organized social structure.
+Thousands of honey bees live together in an organized hive with designated roles for each bee based on age.
 The colony is led by a single queen who is responsible for reproducing and laying eggs, while the worker bees take care of the young, defend the hive, and forage for food.

 Bees